D-Etchevest/StockNewsWave/README.md

 * [R](https://www.r-project.org/) - Language used

 ### Libraries Required
-This project was made in the Python language, utilizing Jupyter notebooks.
+The gathering and manipulation of the data was made in the Python language, utilizing Jupyter notebooks.
 The Libraries that are require for this Python project to properly run are:

 import requests